microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/03-Implement-FSLogix-Profile-Solution.md

 - Configure your Azure Files share
 - Assign share-level permissions to grant your users access to the file share before they can use it
 - Assign directory level access permissions to prevent users from accessing the user profile of other users
-- Configure the session hosts to access Azure file shares from an Azure AD-joined VM for FSLogix profiles
+- Configure the session hosts in your multi-session Hostpool to access Azure file shares from an Azure AD-joined VM for FSLogix profiles
 - Configure FSLogix on the session host to to create the Enabled and VHDLocations registry values.
 Set the value of VHDLocations to your previously created fileshare name